 Amidst the abundance of thrilling attractions, sights, sounds and smells that Walt Disney World has to offer, it can be easy to become overwhelmed.
 The theme parks often draw in large crowds, particularly during peak periods such as holidays or summer.
 For guests with anxiety, sensory or processing disorders, or even for those who just need a little extra space, a visit to a theme park can be a daunting experience.
-To help ease some of the stress, we're pleased to share a few sensory break areas that we have found to be very helpful (and needed!) when vacationing at Disney World.
+Therefore, to help ease some of the stress, we're pleased to share a few sensory break areas that we have found to be very helpful (and needed!) when vacationing at Disney World.

 Where to Take a Sensory Break at Disney World